YonatanKof/wwape-next/content/post/target-audience.md

 ### Review Customer Base

-Though this one is relevant only a working business, and its quite obvious, seeing who drives your sales or which group uses the product the most is the an easy way to see the current situation.
-I could be just as you expected or you could be surprised but it a low hanging fruit.
+Though this one is relevant only to a working business, and it’s quite obvious.
+An easy way to see the target audience current situation is just review who drives your sales, which group uses the product the most, or who are the ones who sign the contracts.
+It could be just as you expected, or you could be surprised.
+Either way, it's a low-hanging fruit.

-### Talk with stakeholders <br > and people of interest
+### Talk with Stakeholders <br > and People of Interest

-If you’re in working business, go and talk with stakeholders, if you’re not, go and talk with people of interest form this field - especially form sales people – they can give you an insight for who drives your sales or which group uses the product the most.
-This is the easies most secure way to see the current situation.
-I could be just as you expected or you could be surprised but it a low hanging fruit.
+If you’re in a working business, go and talk with stakeholders.
+If you’re not, go and talk with people of interest from this field – especially from sales.
+They can give you insight into who drives your sales or which group uses the product the most.
+This is the easiest way to see the current situation.

 ### Heuristics and Research

-Use your common sense man!
-The data is there, you should go find it in every way possible, play with it, manipulate it, try to think about it from for surprising ways (be the devils advocate, use the [Five Ws](https://www.notion.so/Five-Ws-one-H-0a3e242375d046c3a85390cb624a07cc?pvs=21) way, do some [Product Research](https://www.notion.so/Product-Research-8ec9591bcfa44fa7b34c083a27c28fae?pvs=21), [Card sorting](https://www.notion.so/Card-sorting-Sticky-notes-78dcbd8d04664f4fbeb4dfbc71d2c1da?pvs=21) or [User Research](https://www.notion.so/User-Research-Testing-cc993192e98b42fa831a8f50f331d548?pvs=21).
+Use your common sense!
+The data is there; you just need to find it in every way possible, play with it, manipulate it, and try to think about it from surprising angles (be the devil's advocate, use the [Five Ws](https://www.notion.so/Five-Ws-one-H-0a3e242375d046c3a85390cb624a07cc?pvs=21), do some [Product Research](https://www.notion.so/Product-Research-8ec9591bcfa44fa7b34c083a27c28fae?pvs=21), [Card Sorting](https://www.notion.so/Card-sorting-Sticky-notes-78dcbd8d04664f4fbeb4dfbc71d2c1da?pvs=21), or [User Research](https://www.notion.so/User-Research-Testing-cc993192e98b42fa831a8f50f331d548?pvs=21)).
 [Competitive Analysis](https://www.notion.so/Competitive-Audit-Analysis-30e19dea2cc4450d8e7abd9373be7645?pvs=21) is always important, or review your [Analytics](https://www.notion.so/Analytics-05e015e0f18a406f8ba0cf344b7564c0?pvs=21) if you have any.

 ## Things to Keep in Mind

-### Number of groups
+### Number of Groups
-Three groups in the magic number 👌
+Three groups is the magic number 👌

 Dividing into **more than three** groups can lead to distraction and dispersal:

-- ***Distraction***: Addressing too wide an audience can spread your efforts too thin and lead to inefficiency.
+- ***Distraction:*** Addressing too wide an audience can spread your efforts too thin and lead to inefficiency.
-- ***Dispersal***: Spreading your marketing message too wide makes it loose and unfocused, leading to a lack of trust from prospects.
+- ***Dispersal:*** Spreading your marketing message too wide makes it loose and unfocused, leading to a lack of trust from prospects.

 Dividing into **less than two** groups can limit diversity and adaptability:

-- ***Diversity***: Overspecialization can breed weakness.
+- ***Diversity:*** As *Motoko Kusanagi* said; "overspecialize, and you breed in weakness".
 It’s best to see your product or service from multiple perspectives.
-- ***Adaptability***: Your product or service will likely be used in unexpected ways.
+- ***Adaptability:*** Your product or service will likely be used in unexpected ways.
 Embracing this reality makes you more resilient.

-### Different Audiences <br > in the same organization
+### Different Audiences <br > in the Same Organization

-Even within the same company, different groups might have different Target Audience depending different to their objectives.
-It could be counter intuitive for the Target Audience can differ by need or group in the organization.
+Even within the same company, different groups might have different Target Audiences depending on their objectives.
+It could be counterintuitive, but the Target Audience can differ by need or group in the organization.

-Here’s an example from I experienced personally:
+Here’s an example I experienced personally:

-Right now (2024) I’m leading the product design at [Pepperi](https://www.pepperi.com/), and in the last year I’m also helping the management to fine tune and explore Pepperi brand.
-That lead to a surprising realization - the Target Audience for the **Product** team is different form the Target Audience  of the **Marketing** and **Sales** teams.
+Right now (2024), I’m leading the product design at [Pepperi](https://www.pepperi.com/), and in the last year, I’ve also been helping management to fine-tune and explore Pepperi's brand.
+This led to a realization which is both surprising and obvious once it set in: the Target Audience for the **Product** team is different from the Target Audience of the **Marketing** and **Sales** teams.

-The **Marketing** and **Sales** Target Audience are decision makers or managers that realize – they will probably never gonna use the product itself.
-While the **Product**’s Target Audience are people that actually using Pepperi platform day in day out.
-For the most part they have no overlap, not in terms of massaging nor features.
+The **Marketing** and **Sales** Target Audience are decision-makers or managers who will probably never use the product itself.
+Meanwhile, the **Product**’s Target Audience comprises people who actually uses Pepperi platform day in and day out.
+For the most part, they have no overlap, not in terms of messaging, motivations nor features.

-### It's not just about demographics
+### It's Not Just About Demographics

 While demographics are important, they only paint part of the picture.
-Psychographics and behavioral factors can be just as important in defining your target audience.
+Psychographics and behavioral factors can be just as important in defining your Target Audience.

-### Target Audience evolves over time
+### Target Audience Evolves Over Time

-As your brand grows and changes, your target audience may need to be re-evaluated and refined.
+As your brand grows and changes, your Target Audience may need to be re-evaluated and refined.

 ### The Reverse Funnel

-As a rule of thumbs When a product or service starts its usually addressing a narrow Target Audience.
-As it grows the Target Audience, usually becomes wider.
+As a rule of thumb, when a product or service starts, it usually addresses a narrow Target Audience with specific groups.
+As the brand grows, usually the Target Audience becomes wider and the groups more common.

-We can actually see it in their brand – how they start unique and in time consolidate into something more homogeneous to address a wider Target Audience.
-This is just a visual aspect, but it happens company wide.
+We can actually see it in brands logos – how they start unique and, over time, consolidate into something more homogeneous to address a wider audiences.
+This is just a visual aspect, but it happens company-wide.

 ![Logo evolution, turning more homogeneous to address a wider Target Audience](/posts/target-audience/logo-evolution.webp) *Logo evolution, turning more homogeneous to address a wider Target Audience*

-## Next steps
+## Next Steps

-### Crafting a Brand, a Designers take
+### Crafting a Brand, a Designer's Take

-This doc is a part of a larger series a called ***Crafting a Brand, a Designers take***, where I write about other topics in brand design like: Brand *Vision*, *Values*, *Mission*, *Promise* & *Personality*.
+This doc is part of a larger series called ***Crafting a Brand, a Designer's Take***, where I write about other topics in brand design like: Brand *Vision*, *Values*, *Mission*, *Promise* & *Personality*.
 How to write *User Persona* and how to create a *Brand Book* – Expect updates soon!

-### Work in progress
+### Work in Progress

 This doc is a WIP – Expect updates soon!